-- Engender a sense of pride in the School - Promotes a sense of community and belonging towards the School - Allow the student to be identified with, and as part of the School - Allow the student to feel equal in terms of their appearance relative to their peers - Be practical and smart - Be suitable wear for School - Be designed with Health and Safety in mind - Prevent wearing of clothes that may be unsuitable for the School day
+- Engender a sense of pride in being part of the School's Sixth Form. - Promote a sense of community and belonging towards the School. - Allow the students to feel equal in terms of their appearance relative to their peers. - Ensure clothing is practical, smart and suitable for daily school life. - Prevent wearing of clothes that may be unsuitable for the school day, particularly with Health and Safety in mind.